h0psing/melb-amazon-alexa-meetup/README.md

 # Step 1: Create Alexa Skill

-As a first step, we're going to create an Alexa Skill and introduce you to key components:
+As a first step, we're going to create an Alexa Skill and introduce you to the following key components:
-Innovation name
+- Invocation name
-Intents
+- Intents
-Utteranes
+- Utteranes

 We're going to need to configure both our Alexa skill and AWS, which will require a bit of back and forth between the two services.
-Let's start on AWS' side as we'll need to get our server running before we can configure our Alexa skill.
+Let's start with creating a new Alexa skill.

 ## Create Alexa Skill
 1. Navigate to https://developer.amazon.com/alexa and sign in